atw1020/Pokemon_Battle_AI/README.md

 The Abilities of Deep Learning are Limited by two main factors: Training Data and Computational power.
 These two Limitations were the Main Challenges of this project and most of my time went into solving them.
-In order to get a Large quantity of High Quality Training Data I had to teach myself web-scrapping to collect data from battles between highly ranked players.
+In order to get a Large quantity of High Quality Training Data I had to teach myself web-scraping to collect data from battles between highly ranked players.
 Since Computational power is something I don't have a huge abundance of, I built a Python Extension in C++ to handle the Loading of Certain Large files that had a specific format (the C++ code takes 0.007 seconds to load a file whereas my original python code took 0.4 seconds).